qubic/core/doc/contracts_oracles.md

 The timeout of subscription queries is always 60000 milliseconds.

 A contract may subscribe to the same oracle interface with multiple different queries.
-However, it cannot subscribe with the same query multiples times.
+However, it cannot subscribe with the same query multiple times.
 In order to change the notification period of an existing query, it needs to be unsubscribed first and subscribed again afterwards.

 ### Unsubscribing

-A contract unsubscribe from an own subscription with the subscription ID returned by the `SUBSCRIBE_ORACLE()` call as illustrated in the following example:
+A contract can unsubscribe from an own subscription with the subscription ID returned by the `SUBSCRIBE_ORACLE()` call as illustrated in the following example:

 ```C++
 output.success = qpi.unsubscribeOracle(input.subscriptionId);
 ```

-The functions returns true if the subscription given by the ID has been stopped (false means that the ID is invalid).
+The function returns true if the subscription given by the ID has been stopped (false means that the ID is invalid).

 If there is a pending query initiated for this subscription while unsubscribing, the contract will still be notified for that query even after unsubscribing.
 However, no new queries for this contract will be generated.